07. Variational Autoencoders¶

 Estimating gradients w.r.t variational parameters $\phi$ is more complicated.
 The parameter $\phi$ appears inside the distribution $q_{\phi}(z \mid x)$, which means that when we take a gradient of the ELBO, we must also differentiate through the sampling operation itself:

-To obtain a usable gradient estimator, we rewrite the sampling process in a differentiable form.
+To obtain a usable gradient estimator, the authors of the VAE paper introduce a simple yet efficient approach, rewriting the sampling process in a differentiable form.
 Instead of sampling $z$ directly from $q_{\phi}(z \mid x)$, we introduce a noise variable $\epsilon$ that does not depend on $\phi$:

 $$ z = \mu_{\phi}(x) + \sigma_{\phi}(x)\,\epsilon, \qquad \epsilon \sim \mathcal{N}(0, I). $$